-Last year 52 members participated generating \$2,600.
-Half of this total, \$1,300, was distributed as winnings to the club members participating.
-The other fifty percent of the collections were returned directly to the club and used to keep SBCC's programs at a continually high level, purchase needed equipment, and fulfill other club needs.
+In 2015-16 there were 43 members of the Triple 50 who generated \$2,150 of which \$1,000 was distributed to members in 10 drawings.
+The remaining \$1,150 went into the club general treasury used to keep SBCC's programs at a continually high level, purchase needed equipment, and fulfill other club needs.

 We hope you will join us to make this year's Triple 50 Club the most successful to date.
-Its fun, it's rewarding and you can win over and over again at each drawing.
-If you have questions, talk to Carol Adiletto who runs this program, or email her at cadiletto@gmail.com.
+It's fun, it's rewarding and you can win over and over again at each drawing.
+If you have questions, talk to Dan Gyves who runs this program, or email him.